 Secular means not religious, sacred, spiritual or superstitious.
 Since the 19th century many people have questioned religious belief systems.
 They include atheists, agnostics, rationalists and humanists.

-In 1923 a Rationalist Association formed in Auckland in preparation for the visit of outspoken English author and rationalist Joseph McCabe.
+In 1923 a Rationalist Association was formed in Auckland in preparation for the visit of the outspoken English author and rationalist Joseph McCabe.
 It had about 150 members, but only lasted a year.
 Rationalists attacked religion where it impinged on the lives of people without belief.
 Many rationalists had rejected religious upbringings.

-Plumb, the central character of Maurice Gee’s novel Plumb (1978), hears rationalist Joseph McCabe (a real historical figure) speak: ‘I knew all about McCabe: his Catholic upbringing, his twelve years in a Franciscan monastery – Father Anthony – his struggle to shake superstition off: and then the books, the pamphlets, the lectures, the life lived with a purpose; the crusade, if you like, against the forces of religious obscurantism.’
+Presbyterian minister George Plumb, the central character of Maurice Gee’s novel Plumb (1978), hears rationalist Joseph McCabe (a real historical figure) speak: ‘I knew all about McCabe: his Catholic upbringing, his twelve years in a Franciscan monastery – Father Anthony – his struggle to shake superstition off: and then the books, the pamphlets, the lectures, the life lived with a purpose; the crusade, if you like, against the forces of religious obscurantism.’
 1

 The association, which re-formed in 1927, published a list of objectives which included promoting a system of education based on science and getting rid of all laws that interfered with the free use of Sunday.
 By the end of 1929 hundreds, and sometimes thousands, attended its weekly Sunday meetings (the major attraction was that a film was shown at the end of the lecture).
-From 1927 the association produced the journal Truth Seeker – still published by the New Zealand Rationalist Society in the early 21st century as The Open Society.
+From 1927 the association produced the journal The Truth Seeker – still published by the New Zealand Rationalist Society in the early 21st century as The Open Society.

-From their inception the rationalists strove to be non-partisan.
+From their inception rationalists strove to be non-partisan.
 However, many were politically left-leaning, and rationalism was closely associated with socialism.
 Michael Joseph Savage, a socialist and later prime minister, was a rationalist during the 1920s.
 From the 1940s the organisation was troubled by internal politics and declining membership, but a high point came in 1960 when it purchased a property in Symonds Street, Auckland, naming it Rationalist House.
-A major issue for the rationalists in the 21st century was that a movement attacking religion seemed less relevant in a period when fewer people went to church.
+A major issue for rationalists in the 21st century was that a movement attacking religion seemed less relevant in a period when fewer people went to church.

 In the late 1950s younger rationalists were interested in issues such as nuclear proliferation, racial and sexual equality, peace and social justice.
 They termed themselves humanists and broke away from the older rationalists, who were still focused on attacking religion.
 In 1967 the humanists formed their own organisation, the Humanist Society of New Zealand.
 They focused on developing a world with better human rights, gender equality and social justice.

 Some rationalists and freethinkers of the 19th century were devout believers in evolution.
-John Macmillan Brown warned fellow freethinker John Ballance that he was in danger of turning his anti-religion into a religion.
+Classics professor John Macmillan Brown warned fellow freethinker John Ballance that he was in danger of turning his anti-religion into a religion.

-The New Zealand Committee for Scientific Investigation of Claims of the Paranormal formed in April 1986.
+The New Zealand Committee for Scientific Investigation of Claims of the Paranormal was formed in April 1986.
 They became the NZ Skeptics in 2007.
 They focused on exposing the lack of objective scientific evidence to support claims for things such as psychic abilities, alternative health practices and creationism.
-They had no official position on religion – in their view belief did not require proof and could not be investigated scientifically.
+They had no official position on religion – in their view, belief did not require proof and could not be investigated scientifically.

-In 2013, 47% of people who identified themselves as Europeans or New Zealanders said they had no religion – as did 46% of Māori and 30% of Asians.
+In 2013, 47% of people who identified themselves as Europeans or New Zealanders said they had no religion, as did 46% of Māori and 30% of Asians.
 Only 18% of Pacific peoples, and 17% of people in the Middle Eastern, Latin American and African ethnic groups, said they had no religion.

 Before the 2001 census an email circulated encouraging people to specify ‘Jedi’ (Star wars characters) as their religious affiliation.
-Some 53,715 did so – more than those who identified themselves as Buddhists, Baptists, Mormons, Hindus and Rātana Christians.
+Some 53,715 did so – more than those who identified themselves as Buddhists, Baptists, Mormons, Hindus or Rātana Christians.
 Although Statistics New Zealand assigned ‘Jedi’ an official code, the total was lumped in with others such as ‘The Church of Elvis and Rugby, Racing and Beer’ as ‘responses deemed outside the scope of recognised religions’.1

-A 1985 survey of 2,000 New Zealanders concluded that while 60% of the sample showed gradations of religious belief and practice, only 12–15% met stricter criteria of being truly religious (such as personal belief in God, attendance at church, use of prayer and feeling a supernatural presence).
+A 1985 survey of 2,000 New Zealanders concluded that while 60% of the sample showed gradations of religious belief and practice, only 12–15% met stricter criteria of being truly religious (personal belief in God, attendance at church, use of prayer and feeling a supernatural presence).
 Problems with the ‘no religion’ answer to the religious-affiliation census question are revealed by this 1985 survey.
 One in four respondents who had ‘no religion’ in the survey said they believed in God.
 And all Christian denominations had members who did not believe in God – ranging from 7% of Baptists to 36% of Methodists.

 In the 1971 census a ‘supplementary list of minor religious professions with 5 or more adherents’ was published.
 These responses fell outside the standard definitions.
 Of these the ones that appeared to be secular were: communist (9 adherents), community (10), cosmopolitan (5), eclectic (8), esoteric (11), evolutionist (18), fatalist (5), Golden Rule (5), hedonist (17), life (7), naturalist (12), pacifist (8), philosopher (12), realist (14), scientific humanist (5), secular (6) and Tūhoe (15).
 In addition there were 385 facetious responses.

-New Zealand’s secularism can also be seen in the courts’ lack of interest in prosecuting art or religious satire.
+New Zealand’s secularism can also be seen in the authorities’ lack of interest in prosecuting sacreligious art or religious satire.
 In 1998 MP John Banks attempted – unsuccessfully – to prosecute Te Papa after it exhibited an artwork featuring a statuette of the Virgin Mary in a condom.
 In 2007 Catholic bishops appealed against the Broadcasting Standards Authority’s decision to allow screening of an episode of the American cartoon show South Park, in which a Virgin Mary statue sprayed menstrual blood on a cardinal, the Pope and a character named Randy.
 The authority found there was no breach of standards simply because the programme was offensive to Catholic religious values, and upholding the complaint would have been contrary to the ‘freedom of expression’ enshrined in the New Zealand Bill of Rights Act 1990.
 The High Court agreed.

 Bryant, George.
 New Zealand without God?
 Tauranga: Whau Publications, 2008.